netuno-org/doc/docs/academy/website/create.md

 })
 ```

-Now when starting with the command `pnpm run dev` it will always use the port `3000`.
+Now when starting with the command `bun run dev` it will always use the port `3000`.

 ### Less